Condors at Pinnacles

 Mortality Monitoring and Recovery

 A crucial part of any endangered species recovery program is documenting and addressing threats.
 Through tracking efforts, biologists are able to recover deceased condors from the field and submit them for necropsy and analysis in an attempt to determine the cause of death.
 Gaining an understanding of threats to the species assists the recovery program in addressing these hazards.
 In 2012 researchers published a paper (Rideout et al.,2012) examining condor deaths in the wild from 1992-2009.
 A definitive cause of death was determined on 76 out of 100 condors recovered and the leading cause of death was lead poisoning, representing 30% of known condor mortalities.
 Efforts to reduce lead exposure in all wildlife have increased due to this understanding.
-For more information on condors and lead, visit our informational page.
+Learn more about condors and lead..

-Park biologists are specially trained and permitted to participate in biannual trapping of California condors in the spring and fall.
+Park biologists, working closely with Ventana Wildlife Society biologists, are specially trained and permitted to participate in biannual trapping of California condors in the spring and fall.
 During these trapping seasons, malfunctioning transmitters are replaced, measurements and samples are taken for research, and each condor’s blood is tested for lead levels.
 Blood lead levels are monitored because lead poisoning remains the number one factor in condor mortality.
 Condors with elevated lead levels are treated at Pinnacles, Los Angeles Zoo, or Oakland Zoo.
 You can find more information on our Condors and Lead information page.

 Outreach and Education

 Educating the public about the plight of endangered species is a critical element to any recovery program.
 Current threats to condor survival are human induced and can be addressed through education and partnerships.
 Lead poisoning, from ingesting ammunition fragments in carcasses, continues to be the number one threat to condor survival and the recovery program as a whole.
 Since 2007, Pinnacles has partnered with the Institute for Wildlife Studies and surrounding communities to promote the use of non-lead ammunition for hunting and ranching operations.
-For more information about non-lead ammunition, visit huntingwithnonlead.org and for more information on wildlife and lead visit our page.
+In addition, Ventana Wildlife Society has a non-lead ammunition program to assist hunters in accessing alternatives to lead.

 Beginning in the late fall, park biologists are busy identifying potential breeding pairs for next spring.
 Pairs are monitored for breeding displays and are closely observed to determine breeding territories.
 Once a nest is identified, biologists monitor and enter the nest to do monthly health checks on the chick until it is 4 months old, at which point the nestling is outfitted with a radio transmitter and vinyl ID tag.
 Chicks will remain in the nest until approximately 6 months, and will stay in their nesting area for several months after fledging, or flying from the nest.
 Biologists continue to monitor the nesting area until the fledgling is fully integrated into the flock.